Arellano1995/distributed_computing/unidad_2/README.md

 # Async-io complete
 ## Setting Up Your Environment
+This section of the course will require Python 3 and the configuration of a virtual environment and the AioHttp and AioFiles packages
 ## The 10,000-Foot View of Async IO
 ### Where Does Async IO Fit In?
 ### Async IO Explained